Rocky IV: Plot

-Before the match begins, Balboa is the first to enter to a hostile crowd.
-As he waits nervously in the ring, the lights in the arena suddenly go out, and Drago is introduced with an elaborate patriotic ceremony, with the Soviet general secretary and the Politburo in attendance.
-The home crowd is squarely on Drago's side and hostile to Rocky.
+On the night of the match, Rocky enters to a hostile jeering crowd.
+Drago is introduced with cheers and an elaborate patriotic ceremony, with the Soviet general secretary and the Politburo in attendance.
 In contrast to his match with Apollo, Drago immediately goes on the offensive.
-Rocky takes a fierce pounding in the first round, but goes on the offensive toward the end of the second round after landing a brutal right hook that cuts Drago's left eye, stunning both Drago and the crowd.
-Duke encourages Rocky by reminding him that he just proved Drago is a man, and not a machine as he's been made out to be.
-In contrast, Drago comments to his trainers that Rocky "is not human, he is like a piece of iron," after his trainers reprimand him for his performance against the "weak" American.
+Rocky takes a pounding in the first round, but toward the end of the second round he lands a right hook that cuts Drago's left eye.
+Between rounds, Duke encourages Rocky by telling him he's proven Drago is only human, and Drago comments to his trainers that Rocky "is like a piece of iron."

-The two boxers spend the next dozen rounds trading blows, with Rocky managing to continually hold his ground despite Drago's best efforts.
-As the 12th round begins, the previously hostile Soviet crowd suddenly start chanting and cheering for Balboa.
-After being berated by Koloff, Drago rebels, throwing him from the ring and directly addressing the Soviet leadership, stating he fights only for himself.
-In the final round, with both fighters exhausted, Rocky initially takes more punishment, but manages to stay on his feet.
-Both fighters trade blows, before Balboa seizes an opening, unleashing a series of vicious blows, eventually knocking out Drago and avenging Apollo's death.
+The two boxers spend the next dozen rounds trading blows, with Rocky managing to hold his ground despite Drago's best efforts.
+As the 12th round begins, the Russian crowd starts to cheer for Rocky.
+After Koloff berates Drago for not finishing the fight, Drago rebels, throwing him from the ring and directly addressing the Soviet leadership, stating he fights only for himself.
+In the final round, with both fighters exhausted, Rocky seizes an opening to unleash a series of blows that KOs Drago, avenging Apollo's death.

-Rocky gives a victory speech, acknowledging that the local crowd's disdain of him had turned to mutual respect during the fight.
-Rocky finally declares: "During this fight, I've seen a lot of changing, the way you felt about me, and in the way I felt about you.
-In here, there were two guys killing each other, but I guess that's better than 20 million.
-I guess what I'm trying to say, is that if I can change, and you can change, everybody can change!"
-The Soviet premier stands up and reluctantly applauds Rocky, and his aides follow suit.
-Rocky ends his speech by wishing his son watching the match on TV a Merry Christmas and raises his arms into the air in victory as the crowd applauds.
+Rocky gives a victory speech, acknowledging the crowd's initial disdain of him, but points out that it changed to respect during the fight.
+He says it is like the wider disdain between Russians and Americans, but that he and the crowd have come to respect and admire each other during the course of the fight.
+Rocky adds that the crowd has seen "two guys killin' each other, but I guess that's better than 20 million".
+Rocky finally declares, "If I can change, and you can change, then everybody can change!"
+The Soviet General Secretary stands and passionately applauds Rocky, and his aides follow suit.
+Rocky ends his speech by wishing his son Rocky Jr. a Merry Christmas, and throws his arms into the air in victory as the crowd applauds.